Tri-CAP is looking for volunteers in various capacities. View the openings below to see which need your skills and availability fit best.

 The agency is governed by an 18-member volunteer board of directors.
 Six members of the Board are elected officials; six members are consumer representatives, and six members are public-at-large representatives.
 These dedicated volunteers set policy for the agency.
 Find a detailed position description here.

-The Board meets monthly on the third Thursday at 7 p.m. at the Tri-CAP office in Waite Park.
-Mileage reimbursements and stipends are available to those who meet low-income criteria.
+The Board meets monthly on the third Thursday at 5:30 p.m. at the Tri-CAP office in Waite Park.
+Mileage reimbursements and stipends are available to qualified board members.

 If you or someone you know is interested in applying for the vacancies above, please fill out the application and submit to Lori Schultz.